Reserve Study Explained

 Past Special Assessments

-Unfortunately, past COA Boards did not fund the reserves properly and they chose to vote to delay the funding.
+Unfortunately, past COA Boards prior to early 2022 did not fund the reserves properly and they chose to vote to delay the funding.
 This “kick the can” approach does nothing for the Members but create hardships when “expected” projects are needed and there is not enough money to do the work.
 So, the only option left at that point is to have a special assessment.
 That process is no longer legal.
 Expected projects must be planned and in the reserve funding.

 It is our COA Board’s goal to never have another “surprise” special assessment ever again.